ChrisRenfrow/chrisrenfrow.me/content/gatsby-to-zola.md

 ## Goodbye Gatsby, Hello Zola

 Zola caught my eye because it's simple, very flexible, and it's written in Rust!
-With Zola I'm simply using basic [Tera](https://tera.netlify.app/) templates instead of the ultra-modern React framework I was using with Gatsby.
+With Zola I'm simply using [Tera](https://tera.netlify.app/) templates instead of the ultra-modern React framework I was using with Gatsby.
 By using Zola, I'm returning to the fundamentals of static site generation, and I think it's better this way.
 In this case, less is more.

 ## Planning Ahead